 Weather plays a large role in what you wear.

 Most African climates do not have your standard four-season climate.
-Here it is mostly dry and wet season, especially in Eastern Africa.
-With dry season can come heat in East Africa; however, dry season in Southern Africa means that it’s going to be cool in the evenings and mornings.
+Here it is the primarily dry and wet season, especially in Eastern Africa.
+With dry season can come heat in East Africa; however, dry season in Southern Africa means it will be cool in the evenings and mornings.